Do you know how much your pet weighs? If you don't, you might want to find out.

 What if my pet is nervous of being weighed?

-Some dogs may find being weighed a little scary and may show signs of nervousness and anxiety.
+Some dogs and cats may find being weighed a little scary and may show signs of nervousness and anxiety.

 Using treats is perfect for gaining their confidence.
 You can place some treats on and around the scales as this will hopefully bring a positive association with being weighed.
 Once they’re on the scales, wait for a few moments before giving them another treat.